By using our website, you agree to our use of cookies.

 Micro-deposits, explained.

-Micro-deposits are small sums of money that are transferred online, from one financial account to another.
-The deposits are typically less than $1 and are sent to your account by another financial institution to verify it is the correct account.
+Micro-deposits are small amounts of money that are transferred online, from one financial account to another.
+The deposits are typically less than $1 and are sent to your account by another financial institution to verify its ownership and validity.

-For example, if you’re attempting to link your bank account to another financial account (like an investment account), the new financial institution will want to make sure it has the right connection to another account.
-So, it will do a test run by initiating a micro-deposit.
+For example, if you’re attempting to link your bank account to another financial institution (like Stash), the financial institution will use micro-deposits to make sure it is establishing a connection to a legitimate account, with the same verified account owner, and that the account has the ability to send and receive funds.

-A customer will be notified that a micro-deposit has been sent to his or her bank account, and will then receive a notification to verify the amount of the deposit by logging into the account.
-Once the customer has verified the amounts, the initiating party will withdraw the small deposits.
+A customer will be notified that a micro-deposit has been sent to their bank account, and will then receive a notification to verify the micro-deposit amounts or transaction code to complete the link with the other financial institution.
+Once the customer has verified the micro-deposits, the initiating party may withdraw them automatically.

 Why Stash uses micro-deposits

-Stash uses micro-deposits for the same reason any other financial institution does: to verify that the customer’s accounts are properly synced.
+Stash uses micro-deposits for the same reason any other financial institution does: to verify a customer’s external bank link.

 Learn more about the banking system, and keep up with tricky financial terminology, by subscribing to our newsletter.